Hk-Hacker-Harsh/Hk-Hacker-Harsh/README.md

 ```
-- My name is Harsh Khandal, and I'm a student based in India.
+-My name is Harsh Khandal, and I'm a student based in India.
 I'm also a proud Bug Bounty Hunter, with expertise in robotics, electronics, and cybersecurity.

 - I love the thrill of unraveling digital complexities and constantly seek opportunities to turn my skills into tangible rewards.